Musa is a genus in the family Musaceae including bananas and plantains. Around 70 species of Musa are known, with a broad variety of uses.

 Shelter my banana tree

-Bring your frosty banana trees inside in September.
+Bring your banana trees inside before the first frosts.